Metropolitan Policy Center Research

 Grant Seeking and Grant MakingFaculty Fellow Lewis Faulk is working on the Grant Seeking and the Grant Making Study, which involves two parallel surveys of nonprofit organizations and foundations.
 Together these surveys will collect data on over 450 nonprofit organizations and 300 foundations.
 This project examines both the effectiveness of nonprofits' grant-seeking behaviors and the recent challenges foundations face when distributing their grants.
 The research provides key insights into the state of civil society in metropolitan America.

-American University's School of Public Affairs is number 14
+American University's School of Public Affairs is ranked number 22

 Our faculty fellows have published 163 plus